Girish Kasaravalli

-Girish Kasaravalli (born 3 December 1950) is an Indian film director, in the Kannada cinema, and one of the pioneers of the Parallel Cinema.
-Known internationally for his works, Kasaravalli has garnered fourteen National Film Awards, including four Best Feature Films: Ghatashraddha (1977), Tabarana Kathe (1986), Thaayi Saheba (1997) and Dweepa (2002).
-In 2011, he was awarded with the Padma Shri, the fourth highest civilian award by Government of India.
+Girish Kasaravalli (born 3 December 1950) is an Indian film director and screenwriter who works primarily the Kannada cinema.
+He is regarded as one of the pioneers of the Parallel Cinema.
+His films have received critical acclaim and he has received fourteen National Film Awards, National Film Awards, including four Best Feature Films: Ghatashraddha (1977), Tabarana Kathe (1986), Thaayi Saheba (1997) and Dweepa (2002).
+In 2011, he was awarded the Padma Shri, India's fourth-highest civilian honour.

 A gold medalist from the Film and Television Institute of India, Pune, The film he made to fulfill his diploma, Avashesh, was awarded the Best Student Film and the National Film Award for Best Short Fiction Film for that year.
 He has received fourteen National Film Awards.

 Early life

 Girish Kasaravalli was born in Kesalur, a village in the Tirthahalli taluk in Shimoga district on 3 December 1950 to Ganesh Rao, an agriculturist, as well as a freedom fighter, and Lakshmidevi, a homemaker, one of 10 children (five brothers and four sisters).
 He had his primary education in Kesalur and middle school education in Kammaradi.
 Hailing from a family of book lovers, he was initiated to reading from a young age by his father.
 His father was a patron of Yakshagana, a folk system of dance native to Karnataka.

 He was attracted to the touring talkies which visited his village once in a while to screen popular Kannada films.
 This was his first exposure to the world of cinema.
 Another relative who supported his love for creative arts was his maternal uncle K.V.Subbanna, a Magsaysay award winner who founded Neenasam, a critically acclaimed and popular drama company.

 He shifted to Shimoga where he graduated from Sahyadri College.
 College was transformative for Kasaravalli as poets G S Shivarudrappa and Sa Shi Marulaiah were his Kannada teachers.
 He then enrolled for the B.Pharma course in the College of Pharmacy, Manipal.
 The college was a common place for many cultural activities and kept Kasaravalli's creative interests alive.
 After completing his degree, he went to Hyderabad for training.
 But, due to his pre-occupations in cinema and art, he found it difficult to manage his profession and interest together.
 He decided to quit the career in Pharmacy and join the Film and Television Institute of India (FTII), Pune.